About Hospice NZ

 Snapshot of Hospice Services

-18,000 - In 2015, hospice services across the country provided care and support for more than 18,000 people and their families, either before or after the death of a loved one.
+18,000 – Each year, hospice services across the country provide care and support for more than 18,000 people and their families, either before or after the death of a loved one.

-30% - Hospice services provide care and support for anyone with a life limiting condition – not just people with cancer.
-In 2015, 30% of people in hospice care had a diagnosis other than cancer.
+30% - Hospice services provide care and support for anyone with a life-limiting condition, not only people with cancer.
+Each year, approximately 30% of people in hospice care have a diagnosis other than cancer.